sophiebaud11/simple/README.md

 To start out, let’s add a basic html page to our public folder and get it connected to some CSS styles (and in the next step, to a JS script).
 If you are just using express to start a development server while you explore a client-side js library like d3, for instance, this may be as far as you need to go in this tutorial.
 If you already know all about HTML and CSS you can skip this one.

 1. In Atom, right-click on the `public` and add a folder for your static page project, in this repo we’ll call ours `first-project`.
-Inside this folder we’re going to create a file and save it as `index.html`.
+Inside this folder we’re going to create a file and save it as `index.html`; do this by right-clicking on `first-project` and then clicking create file.
 2. If you already know a bunch about HTML, you can get as elaborate as you’d like at this stage, but you are starting out, copy and paste in the following code:
    ```html
     <body>